IranAir may receive first Boeing jet sooner than planned

 Boeing has stressed the benefits to U.S. jobs of the plane deals.

-Reporting by Tim Hepher and Dubai newsroom; Editing by Biju Dwarakanath and Louise Heavens
+IranAir is meanwhile negotiating the purchase of 20 European turboprop planes from ATR.
+(Reporting by Tim Hepher and Dubai newsroom; Editing by Biju Dwarakanath)